iamramtripathi/iamramtripathi.github.io/_posts/2019-09-21-lessons-learned-from-working-out.md

 **On Muscle Gain**

 Physical transformation is an extremely, extremely slow process.
 You have to, you absolutely have to rewire your brain to stop thinking about progress.
-The progress is often so painfully slow that if you are consciously thinking about it after everyday, it will drive you crazy.
+The progress is often so painfully slow that if you are consciously thinking about it everyday, it will drive you crazy.
 Strangely, you have to take the ambition out of your brain in order to achieve something truly ambitious.
 You need to make it mundane and muscle memory driven.
 It's okay to not feel pumped up in every workout.

 **On Fat Loss**